opennms-forge/onms-k8s-poc/README.md

 ## RRDtool performance on Google Filestore

-Using the `metrics-stress` command via Karaf Shell, emulating 1500 nodes and persisting 5000 metrics per second, the solution seems to stabilize around 5 minutes after having all the RRD files created (which took about 10 minutes after starting the command).
+Using the `metrics-stress` command via Karaf Shell, emulating 1500 nodes and persisting 5000 numeric metrics per second (and 200 string attributes per second), the solution seems to stabilize around 5 minutes after having all the RRD files created (which took about 10 minutes after starting the command).

 Enable port forwarding to access the Karaf Shell: